NethServer/docs/administrator-manual/en/nextcloud.rst

 Sometimes it's better to reserve a full virtual host for accessing Nextcloud like ``nextcloud.nethserver.org``.

-Please note that after the configuration of a custom virtual host, Nextcloud will no longer be accessibile from the default URL ``https://your_nethserver_ip/nextcloud``.
+Please note that after the configuration of a custom virtual host, Nextcloud will no longer be accessible from the default URL ``https://your_nethserver_ip/nextcloud``.

 If the machine is using :ref:`Let's Encrypt <server_certificate-section>`, remember to add the virtual host domain name to list of valid certificate domains.